 Child support payments are determined by the following:

 Request a free consultation today!
-A Dutchess County child support attorney from our firm can help you determine a payment structure appropriate for your specific situation.
+An attorney from our firm can help you determine a payment structure appropriate for your specific situation.

 New York determines child support payment amounts under the Child Support Standards Act.
 This law was created to ensure child support standards remain fair and consistent to ensure all children receive the same standard of living they would have received if their parents were still together.
 Under this legislation, basic child support awards are based on a fixed percentage of parental income.
 Percentages will increase if a child support order is being sought for more than one child.